ovh/docs/pages/web/web-paas/languages-java/tuning/guide.en-gb.md

 java -jar -Xmx$(jq .info.limits.memory /run/config.json)m -XX:+ExitOnOutOfMemoryError -XX:+PrintGCDetails //The rest of the arguments and the jar file.
 ```

 Java supports a number of different garbage collection strategies.
-Which one is optimal for your application will vary depending on your available memory, Java version, and application profile.
+Which one is optimal for your application varies depending on your available memory, Java version, and application profile.
 Determining which is best for your application is out of scope, but the main options and how to enable them are:

 | Name        | Command  Flag         | Description  |
 | ------------- |:-------------:| -----:|